 \section{Introduction}

-The inconsistency problem of fixed effects estimators for linear and nonlinear panel models, discovered by \textcite{ns1948} and \textcite{n1981}, remains a highly studied topic in panel data econometrics.
-Although empirical researchers are increasingly using more granular, \textit{multi-dimensional} panel data sets with layers of variation beyond the classical cross-sectional and time dimension, available solutions that address these inference problems typically focus on \textit{two-dimensional} panels.
+The inconsistency of fixed effects estimators for linear and nonlinear panel models, first noted by \textcite{ns1948} and \textcite{n1981}, remains a highly studied topic in panel data econometrics.
+Although empirical researchers increasingly use more granular, \textit{multi-dimensional} panel data with layers of variation beyond the classical cross-sectional and time dimensions, available solutions to these inference problems typically focus on \textit{two-dimensional} panels.

-This paper contributes to this research gap, by developing novel inferential theory of fixed effects M-estimators for a generic class of (non-)linear models with \textit{three-dimensional} panels, i.e., panels with two cross-sectional dimensions and one time dimension, which spans \textit{bipartite}, \textit{directed} and \textit{undirected network panels}.
-An example of such a three-dimensional panel is data on bilateral network activities observed over time, which are often used in international trade research to study trade flows between each $i = 1, \dots, N_{1}$ exporting country (sender) and each $j = 1, \dots, N_{1}$ importing country (receiver) for each $t = 1, \dots, T$ year.
-This multidimensionality allows researchers to control for multiple and even richer sources of unobserved heterogeneity, which may vary along one panel or two panel dimensions.
-As the latter type arises from the interaction of two panel indices, we call it \textit{interacted} and the former type \textit{non-interacted} unobserved heterogeneity throughout the article.
-For example, empirical analyzes in international trade typically control for interacted unobserved heterogeneity of the form exporter $\times$ year, importer $\times$ year, and importer $\times$ exporter by using the corresponding three-way fixed effects specification given by $\alpha_{it} + \gamma_{jt} + \rho_{ij}$.\footnote{Controlling for this type of unobserved heterogeneity is, among others, recommended in \textcite{hm2014}.}
+This paper contributes to closing this gap by developing an inferential theory for fixed effects M-estimators in a generic class of (non)linear models with \textit{three-dimensional} panels, i.e., panels with two cross-sectional dimensions and one time dimension, covering \textit{bipartite}, \textit{directed}, and \textit{undirected network panels}.
+An example is data on bilateral network activities observed over time, widely used in international trade research to study flows between each $i = 1, \dots, N_{1}$ exporting country and each $j = 1, \dots, N_{1}$ importing country for each $t = 1, \dots, T$ year.
+This multidimensionality allows researchers to control for multiple, richer sources of unobserved heterogeneity varying along one or two panel dimensions.
+We call heterogeneity arising from the interaction of two panel indices \textit{interacted} and the one-dimensional counterpart \textit{non-interacted}.
+For example, empirical analyses in international trade typically control for interacted unobserved heterogeneity of the form exporter-by-year, importer-by-year, and importer-by-exporter, using the three-way fixed effects specification $\alpha_{it} + \gamma_{jt} + \rho_{ij}$.\footnote{Controlling for this type of unobserved heterogeneity is, among others, recommended in \textcite{hm2014}.}